jamieyello/FuzzySharp/README.md

 ```

 ### FuzzySharp in Different Languages
 FuzzySharp was written with English in mind, and as such the Default string preprocessor only looks at English alphanumeric characters in the input strings, and will strip all others out.
 However, the `Extract` methods in the `Process` class do provide the option to specify your own string preprocessor.
 If this parameter is omitted, the Default will be used.
-However if you provide your own, the provided one will be used, so you are free to provide your own criteria for whatever character set you want to admit.
+However, if you provide your own, the provided one will be used, so you are free to provide your own criteria for whatever character set you want to admit.
 For instance, using the parameter `(s) => s` will prevent the string from being altered at all before being run through the similarity algorithms.

 E.g.,